Abrar0204/Airventory-Dashboard/README.md

 # AirVentory
-An Application to keep track all you equipments and technicians
+An Application to keep track of all you equipments and technicians